danforthcenter/plantcv/docs/extract_wavelength.md

 ## Extract Wavelength

-This function extracts a single band from a hyperspectral data cube that is the closest to a user defined wavelength reflectance from a hyperspectral datacube, which is a [`Spectral_data` class](Spectral_data.md) instance created while reading in with [readimage](read_image.md) with `mode='envi'`.
+This function extracts a single band that is the closest to a user defined wavelength reflectance from a hyperspectral datacube, which is a [`Spectral_data` class](Spectral_data.md) instance created while reading in with [readimage](read_image.md) with `mode='envi'`.
 This function is similar to the [`extract_index`](extract_index.md) which calculates and outputs standard spectral indices.